Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Discussion

+Similarly, repeated mergers in dense stellar or gaseous environments are expected to comprise highly-spinning~(i.e., with dimensionless spin magnitudes of the order $0.67$) components~\citep{Berti:2008af, Hofmann:2016yih, Rodriguez:2019huv, Borchers:2025sid, Fishbach:2017dwv}, and hence exhibit a broad effective spin distribution~\citep{Antonini:2025c, Antonini:2025ilj}, which makes them inconsistent with the subpopulation 2.
+On the other hand, BBH mergers in triple systems, while consistent with a preference for zero effective spin due to Lidov-Kozai resonance induced by a distant perturber orienting individual spin components parallel to the orbital plane, have been shown to exhibit a positively skewed effective spin distribution~\citep{Antonini:2017ash, Rodriguez:2018jqu, Liu:2018nrf, Stegmann:2021jen, Stegmann:2025zkb} that is likely inconsistent with our inferred characteristics of Subpopulation 2.
+Further investigations and population models capable of inferring the distributions of effective precessing spin parameters in particular mass-ranges are necessary to verify this conclusion.

-For Subpopulation 2, the symmetric effective spin distribution peaking very close to zero implies relatively equal fractions of events with aligned and anti-aligned spin orientations.
-Hence, it is unlikely that isolated stellar binaries, wherein co-evolution of close systems tends to align their spins to the orbit \citep{Qin:2018vaa, Fuller:2019sxi, Belczynski:2017gds}, contribute dominantly to the subpopulation that exhibits the $\sim35M_{\odot}$ peak.
-Similarly, the preference towards equal mass ratios makes it unlikely that BBH formation in the disks of active galactic nuclei, which is expected to have substantial support for both equal and unequal mass systems, contributes dominantly to this subpopulation \citep{Stone:2016wzz, Bartos:2016dgn, McKernan:2019beu}.
-Finally, dynamically assembled systems in dense environments such as young, open, nuclear, and globular star clusters can be consistent with both the inferred effective spin and mass-ratio distributions for this subpopulation \citep{DiCarlo:2019pmf,DiCarlo:2020lfa,Rodriguez:2019huv, Mapelli:2021gyv,Antonini:2012ad, Petrovich:2017otm, Chattopadhyay:2022}.
-However, only GCs can explain the abundance in the $30-40M_{\odot}$ range, whereas BBH formation in nuclear and young star clusters is expected to peak at lower and higher masses, respectively \citep{Cheng:2023ddt, Antonini2023, Mapelli:2021gyv}.
+Finally, dynamically assembled systems in dense environments such as young, open, nuclear, and globular star clusters, that only comprise first generational BH components that are formed directly through stellar collapse, can be consistent with both the inferred effective spin and mass-ratio distributions for Subpopulation 2. \citep{DiCarlo:2019pmf,DiCarlo:2020lfa,Rodriguez:2019huv, Mapelli:2021gyv,Antonini:2012ad, Petrovich:2017otm, Chattopadhyay:2022}.
+However, only GCs can explain the abundance in the $30-40M_{\odot}$ range~\citep{Bruel:2025sdq}, whereas BBH formation in nuclear and young star clusters is expected to peak at lower and higher masses, respectively \citep{, Cheng:2023ddt, Antonini2023, Mapelli:2021gyv}.
 From this, we conclude that the $35M_{\odot}$ feature likely arises due to a dynamically formed subpopulation of BBHs originating in GCs.
 While previous studies have reported \textit{hints} of this conclusion in the data from earlier catalogs \citep{Ray2024}, our data-driven reconstruction of the BBH primary mass, mass-ratio, and effective spin distribution from GWTC-4 demonstrates stronger evidence.